DKFZ-ODCF/nf-bam2fastq/README.md

    ```

 ## Release Notes

+* 1.3.0
+  * Minor: Let Nextflow automatically create the cached Singularity image.
+    > NOTE: The cached image name was changed to Nextflow's default name.
+If you want to prevent a re-conversion of the image, you may rename an existing image to `cache/singularity/ghcr.io-dkfz-odcf-nf-bam2fastq-$version.img`.
+  * Patch: Mention Conda only for development in `README.md`.

 * 1.2.0
   * Minor: Updated to miniconda3:4.10.3 base container, because the previous version (4.9.2) didn't build anymore.